Q42/sanity-plugin-page-tree/README.md

 This client provides you with some additional helper methods:

 - `getPageMetadataById` useful for retrieving the url when you have a reference to a page
-- `getPageMetadataByUrl` useful for retrieving the id when you have the path
+- `getPageMetadataByPath` useful for retrieving the id when you have the path

 ## Examples